MSc Health Psychology (incorporating PG Cert/PG Dip)

 How you'll learn

-Different students have different learning styles and that a range of learning opportunities should be provided for you;
+We recognise that different students have different learning styles and we try to provide a range of learning opportunities to reflect those different values.

 How you're assessed

-This masters degree is accredited by the British Psychological Society.
-Once you've completed the course you'll be eligible to undertake stage two training in Health Psychology which will allow you to become a Chartered Health Psychologist.
+This masters degree is accredited by the British Psychological Society (BPS) as providing stage one training in health psychology.
+Once you've completed the course you'll be eligible to undertake stage two training in Health Psychology which on completion will allow you to become a Chartered Psychologist with the BPS and a Registered Health Psychologist with the Health and Care Professions Council (HPCP).

 Previous graduates have gone on to qualify and work in a wide range of areas.
-Some have gone on to do stage two training whilst others have secured funded PhDs in health psychology related areas.
-Others have used their MSc in Health Psychology to gain places on clinical psychology training programmes or access other related training eg CBT and IAPT.
-A number of our graduates currently work in the NHS delivering services in areas of health promotion, mental health and chronic illness management.
-Many have also used their MSc to gain access to other graduate professions, such as teaching and management.
+Some have gone on to stage two training whilst others have secured funded PhDs in health psychology related areas.
+Others have used their MSc in Health Psychology to gain places on clinical psychology training programmes or access other related training eg. Cognitive Behavioral Therapy and IAPT (Increasing Access to Psychologocal Treatment).
+A number of our graduates currently work in the NHS delivering services in areas of smoking cessation, health promotion, mental health and chronic illness management.
+Others have used their MSc to access to other graduate professions, such as education and management.